reactjs/react.dev/src/content/reference/rsc/server-components.md

 <RSC>

-Sever Components are for use in [React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).
+Server Components are for use in [React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).

 </RSC>